 - Richardson, T. and Murray, J. (2017) Are young children’s utterances affected by characteristics of their learning environments?
 A multiple case study.
 Early Child Development and Care.
 187(3-4), pp. 457-468.
 0300-4430.

-- Richardson, T. (2016) Children as communicators (peers and others).
+- Richardson, T. (2016) Children as communicators: peers and others.
 In: Fitzgerald, D. and Maconochie, H. (eds.)
-Early Childhood Education and Care.
+Early Childhood Studies: a Student's Guide.
 London: Sage.
-(Accepted)
+(In Press)

 - Richardson, T. (2014) Speech and language development in a Forest School environment: an action research project.
 Sage Research Methods Cases.